 Troubleshooting Web Tests

-This topic lists the following common issues that occur when you work with Web tests in Visual Studio Team System Test Edition.
+This topic lists the following common issues that occur when you work with Web tests in Visual Studio Team Edition for Testers.

 If your Web test contains external URLs that are outside your firewall, you might receive the following error message when you run your test:

 RequestFailed: The following error occurred which may indicate you need to configure a proxy server in your Web test: The remote name could not be resolved.

 If you use a proxy server to access Web sites outside your firewall, you must manually set the proxy property on the Web test to the proxy server that your browser uses to view Web pages.
 Set the proxy by using the Web Test Editor.

 Open a Web test.

 In the request tree, select the root node.
 The root node will be the name of the Web test.

 In the Properties window, locate the Proxy property and type a valid proxy name.
 Ask your network administrator for a valid proxy name, or type "default" to use Internet Explorer's proxy settings.

 Using "default" as your proxy setting can cause performance problems when you run your Web test under load.
 It is better to specify a proxy other than "default" when you run your Web test in a load test.